| || |The CAER Line is a telephone system that can be used to get information regarding plant activities.

 Q: What kinds of messages are posted on the CAER Line?

-A: Emergency messages about explosions, fires, and/or chemical releases that may potentially cause off-site impact – especially if it is to the community; General Information messages about non-emergency events such as firefighter training, drills, flaring, or nuisance odors.
-You can also call the CAER Line directly in order to report odors to the EHCMA Odor Network.
+A: Emergency messages about explosions, fires, and/or chemical releases that may potentially cause off-site impact – especially if it is to the community; General Information messages about non-emergency events such as firefighter training, drills, or flaring.

 Q: How quickly are messages posted on the CAER Line?